Shivankarchaudhary/demo-2-even-numbers/README.md

    <img src="img1.PNG" />

-4. The project created has the maven structure as shown below.
+4. The project created has the maven structure.
 Maven is a build tool to give structure to Java Projects.

 5. The **src** folder contains the main and test folders that have the java classes and test classes.